Kingorie/Load_PostgresDatabase_using_python/README.md

 To utilize the script:
 * Scan and compile CSV files from the current directory.
 * Create a 'datasets' directory and copy CSV files.
-* Read files into Pandas DataFrames, clean column names, and upload to a PostgreSQL database.
+* Read files into Pandas DataFrames, clean table and column names, and upload to a PostgreSQL database.
 Ensure backups for table replacement.

 # Notes